HoldenCaulfieldRye/PlantRecog/README.md

 # Plant Recogniser Project

-I just edited this is dev...and now I merged it into qa
+I just edited this is dev...and now I merged it into qa...finally I merged and released to PROD